 It’s common for agents who list investment properties to make the statement “tenants pay all utilities”, and what I’ve found is that they’re saying that tenants pay for utilities such as power and gas but usually not water, sewer and garbage which can be the expensive ones.

-I always try to verify this expensive detail before I submit an offer so that I can add that expense to my property analysis excel calculator, though more than once I’ve been told that tenants did in fact pay ALL utilities to later find out that the owner was still paying water/sewer/garbage.
+I always try to verify this expensive detail before I submit an offer.
+That way I can add that expense to my property analysis excel calculator.
+More than once I’ve been told that tenants did in fact pay ALL utilities to later find out that the owner was still paying water/sewer/garbage.

 Multi-family properties that only have one water meter is tough because most utility companies require it to stay in the owners name and it’s up to the owner to split it up or ask for reimbursement.